mnemnion/obelizmo/README.md

 ## The `colors` module

 Obelizmo includes a standalone module, "colors", which primarily features `Color`, a union which allows the full proliferation of SGR-compatible text attributes to be created and wielded in an `obelizmo`-friendly manner.
 The preferred way to use this module is via the included builder functions, as documented in the container doc comment at `src/color_marks`.

-Though provided for independent use, on the premise that this might be useful, the `colors` module is fully `usingnamespace`-included in the `obelizmo` module, such that any declaration in `colors` may be used directly.

 ## Fin